ckcollab/ericcarmichael/content/ionic vs bootstrap.md

 ### Everything looks the same

 This is a criticism a lot of people have that I don't entirely share, however I thought I'd mention it anyway.
-Many sites are using basic bootstrap stuff without tweaking it much--doesn't really bother me, I think it's an important tool for developers who aren't designers.
+Many sites are using basic bootstrap stuff without tweaking it much&mdash;doesn't really bother me, I think it's an important tool for developers who aren't designers.